darshanbhere7/PulseESG/README.md

 Clear service boundaries

-🎯 Platform Objective
+🎯 Objective

-PulseESG is designed as a production-oriented ESG risk intelligence system suitable for fintech, compliance, and investment analytics workflows, prioritizing explainability and auditability over black-box scoring.
+PulseESG is designed as a production-oriented ESG risk intelligence system for fintech, compliance, and investment analytics use cases, prioritizing explainability and auditability over black-box scoring.

 👤 Author